 Find Your Place in Healthcare with the College of Allied Health

-The College of Allied Health at Sullivan University is host to several in-demand programs: Radiologic Technology, Medical Assisting, Surgical Technology, Limited Medical Radiography, Medical Coding, Health Information Management, and the newest addition, Community Health Services.
+The College of Allied Health at Sullivan University is host to several in-demand programs: Radiologic Technology, Medical Assisting, Surgical Technology, Limited Medical Radiography, Medical Coding, Health Information Management and, the newest addition, Community Health Services.
 Some of these programs date back to as early as 1892.
-As the population continues to get older, the health care field grows.
-And the programs in the College of Allied Health put graduates in a prime position to make a difference in the lives of others - teaching students not only their specific field of study, but with an emphasis on professionalism and community service.
+As the population ages, the healthcare field grows.
+Knowing that, the programs in the College of Allied Health put graduates in prime positions to make a difference in the lives of others.
+The College teaches students not only their specific field of study, but does so with an emphasis on professionalism and community service.

-The College of Allied Health has occupied its current campus in Louisville since 2017, so all of the laboratories are new.
-The surgical program has two operating rooms with a scrub room in between; the radiology program has two radiology labs with up-to-date digital imaging equipment.
+The College of Allied Health has occupied its current Louisville campus since 2017, so all of the laboratories are new.
+The surgical program has two operating rooms with a scrub room in between, and the Radiology program has two radiology labs with up-to-date digital imaging equipment.
 The campus even has an on-site library.
 In Lexington, the College of Allied Health offers programs in Medical Assisting and Radiologic Technology.
-Between laboratory in-class experience and experience at clinical sites, students truly mirror what they will experience once they enter their careers after graduation.
+Between in-class lab experience and those at clinical sites, students truly mirror what they will experience once they enter their careers.
 As experts in their respective fields, the faculty make excellent role models for the students.
-With real-world experience, they are able to give the students more realistic and anecdotal tips in their instruction.
+With real-world knowledge, they are able to give the students more realistic and anecdotal tips in their instruction.

-Most of the programs in the College of Allied Health will require a certification after graduation in order to work in the field.
-In all of the programs that have this requirement, Sullivan has a review course to help students prepare, and in some instances, we are even able to offer a mock test experience, so they are even more prepared.
+Most of the programs in the College of Allied Health require a certification after graduation in order to work in the field.
+Within all of the programs that have this requirement, Sullivan has a review course to help students prepare and, in some instances, we are even able to offer a mock test experience.

 Dean of Education, DuPont Circle

 Get More Information